Category Archives: Prussian Royals

 He also had seven half-siblings from his father’s second marriage, to Sophie Dorothea of Holstein-Sonderburg-Glücksburg:

-Soon after his birth, he suffered a crippled shoulder when he was accidentally dropped by his nurse.
+While still an infant, Friedrich’s shoulder was injured when his nurse accidentally dropped him.
 This physical impairment caused him problems for the rest of his life but also resulted in being particularly doted upon by his mother.
 His formal education began in 1662, under the supervision of Otto von Schwerin, First Minister of Brandenburg.
-Friedrich studied religion, history, and geography, as well as learning French, Polish, and Latin.
-As a younger son, it was not expected that he would succeed as the Elector, so in 1664, his father gave him the Principality of Halberstadt.
+Friedrich studied religion, history, and geography, and learned French, Polish, and Latin.
+As a younger son, he was not expected to succeed as the Elector, so in 1664, his father gave him the Principality of Halberstadt.
 In 1670, he was appointed Captain of a cavalry unit but did not actually serve due to his shoulder injury.
 Four years later, in 1674, his older brother Karl Emil died, and Friedrich became the heir.

 Elisabeth Henriette of Hesse-Kassel. source: Wikipedia